victoria-kaloudis/Data-Science-/README.md

 Welcome!
 This repository tracks my progress as I develop technical skills in data science and analytics, building on my background in biochemistry and pharmaceutical strategy.

 ## Current Status
-I recently completed the **Learn SQL Basics for Data Science** course through Coursera (offered by UC Davis).
-The course focused on writing SQL queries to retrieve, filter, and analyze structured data—skills foundational to real-world evidence and healthcare analytics.
+I recently completed the **Learn SQL Basics for Data Science** courses through Coursera (offered by UC Davis).
+The courses focused on writing SQL queries to retrieve, filter, and analyze structured data—skills foundational to real-world evidence and healthcare analytics.
+It also focused on problem solving while writing SQL queries and how to approach, address, and solve these problems.

 I am currently working on the **Microsoft Power BI Data Analyst Associate certification** through uCertify.
 This program builds on my SQL knowledge and emphasizes data modeling, visualization, and the use of DAX to generate business insights from complex datasets.